 After the printed circuit board is completed, the integrated circuit (IC) and other electronic components must be connected and fixed on the printed circuit board.

-➤Through Hole Technology (THT): Electronic components are placed on the front of the circuit board, and the pins are soldered on the back, usually using "wave soldering" technology, first cutting the pins close to the board , and bend it slightly so that the components can be fixed, then move the board to the water wave of the flux, let the bottom contact the flux to remove the oxide on the bottom pins, reheat the board and move it to the melted solder, wait for the solder After cooling, the connection is fixed.
-This method will take up a lot of space, and a hole needs to be drilled for each pin, so each pin occupies the space on both sides of the circuit board, and the solder joints are relatively large, but the fixing effect is better.
+- Through Hole Technology (THT): Electronic components are placed on the front of the circuit board, and the pins are soldered on the back, usually using "wave soldering" technology.
+Pins are first cut close to the board and bent slightly so that the components can be fixed in place.
+Then the bottom of the board is coated with a flux to remove the oxide on the bottom pins.
+The board is reheated to remove any melted solder, and after cooling, the connection is fixed.
+This method will take up a lot of space, and a hole needs to be drilled for each pin, as each pin occupies space on both sides of the circuit board.
+The solder joints are relatively large, but the fixing effect is better.

-➤Surface Mounted Technology (SMT): Electronic components and pins are placed on the front of the circuit board, usually using "over reflow soldering" technology, the solder paste containing flux and solder is first It is printed on the circuit board where it is to be connected to the pins of the electronic components, and then the electronic components are placed on the circuit board so that the pins are in contact with the solder paste on the circuit board, and then the circuit board is heated to melt the solder paste and bond the pins of the electronic components when it cools down, the electronic component pins will be fixed on the circuit board.
-The electronic components soldered in this way are relatively small in size, and the electronic components are denser on the circuit board, and the printed circuit board after production is relatively small, so most of the current electronic products use SMT technology instead of THT technology.
+- Surface Mounted Technology (SMT): Electronic components and pins are placed on the front of the circuit board, usually using "over reflow soldering" technology.
+Solder paste containing flux and solder is first printed on the circuit board where it is to be connected to the pins of the electronic components.
+Then the electronic components are placed on the circuit board so that the pins are in contact with the solder paste on the circuit board.
+The circuit board is then heated to melt the solder paste and bond the pins of the electronic components.
+When the solder cools down, the electronic component pins will be fixed on the circuit board.
+The electronic components soldered in this way are relatively small in size, and the electronic components are denser on the circuit board.
+Most current electronic products use SMT technology instead of THT technology.